Grid ref: TL 781 041 (click for o/s map)

-Danbury Common is a good illustration of the way commons were formed, criss-crossed by roads, tracks and paths, with long straggling boundaries funnelling out along the roads, and with houses in enclaves.
-The southern part is still typical of a traditional open common, but the northern part has seen natural progression to woodland.
+This is a typical ancient common, criss-crossed by roads, tracks and paths, with long straggling boundaries funnelling out along the roads, and with houses in enclaves.

 Get off the Chelmsford–Maldon bus (Eastern National no. 31) at Eve's Corner, and take the road signposted Danbury Common and Bicknacre.
 The common is about 200 metres from the junction.
 The Chelmsford–South Woodham Ferrers bus (no. 36) passes the common.